hanishkvc/prgs-sdr-kspecanal/README.rst

         logic added to verify that the program's internal logic, is working as expected and not having any issue in general.

+gbScanRangeBaseDataIsRaw <boolean>
+        Default: False; If TRUE, Max-Min-Avg uses the curScan result as its source.
+Else Max-Min-Avg use the avg of the overlapped curScan results.

 NOTE: Do look into the source to get the latest | current default setting for the different options, and or to change as one sees fit.